Corporate Governance

 In order to be classified as independent, an outside director of the Company must not fall under, or have recently fallen under, any of the following categories:

-1. Major Business Partner
+1. Major business partner

 • An entity that has the Company or SMBC as a major business partner, or an executive director, officer, or other person engaged in the execution of the business of such an entity